procesor2017/StampCollector/grooming.md

 # Requirements for using
 Adding Information:
     - Reading information from auction house public pdf and save them to database
+        - It takes lot of time to do it with automation so for now is dead
     - Adding information manualy

 Usage: